Battlefield 4: Plot

 The group uses a tram to leave the mountains, only for it to be shot down by an enemy helicopter, killing Dima in the crash.
 Forced to make their way down on foot with privation, the group eventually finds a jeep and drives towards the US-occupied city of Tashgar.
 During the journey, Hannah reveals how she lost her family to Chang's men after bringing Jin Jié to meet them, causing Irish to make amends with her for his behavior.
 Upon reaching Tashgar, the squad finds US troops being besieged by both Chinese and Russian forces, and offers assistance to the US commander by destroying a nearby dam, flooding the area and eliminating the opposing forces.
 Learning the Valkyrie is within the region of the Suez Canal, Tombstone is airlifted to the ship, and arrives to warn the vessel that they are blindly heading towards Chang's navy.
 Stopping Chinese forces from boarding the ship, the squad soon finds Jin Jié amongst other survivors, including Pac (who had survived the events in Singapore).

 Knowing he must show his face, as Chinese forces had been fighting under the assumption he was dead, Jin Jié convinces Recker to let him show his face and calm tensions between the three forces.
 The assault quickly ends with Chinese soldiers beginning to spread the news of Jin Jié's return.
 Chang, wanting to prevent this and conceal the truth, proceeds to barrage the Valkyrie with his personal warship.
-Recker, Irish, and Hannah decide to board Chang's warship and destroy it with C4 explosives.
+Recker, Irish, and Hannah decide to board Chang's warship and destroy it with C-4 explosives.
 However, when they fail to detonate, Irish and Hannah each volunteer to manually replace the charges, sacrificing his or her own life.
 If the player does nothing, Chang destroys the Valkyrie, killing Pac, Garrison and Jin Jié; if the player chooses Irish or Hannah to rearm the explosives, he or she will be reported missing in action after the warship's destruction, while the survivor and Recker are recovered by the Valkyrie.
-Canonically, Irish and Pac survive, as revealed in the events of Battlefield 2042.
 During the credits, the player hears new dialogue between Irish and Hannah, discussing their pasts, and how they have to keep moving forward with no regrets.